falconraptor/EasyConnect/README.md

 # EasyConnect

-A custom connection pool for pyodbc, pypyodbc, pymysql.
-Includes custom version of pypyodbc which only supports MS SQL Servers and Python 3+.
+A custom connection pool for databases.

 ## Installation

 `pip install EasyConnect`

+## Use

+TODO